Seven steps to social media success

 Step 2 – Create your business profiles

 Take time to create really strong text which encapsulates who you are and what you do.
 Create correctly sized images for your profile and header (as they all tend to be different).
-Check that your contact details are there and all correct and that the map is working if you want people to be able to come and find you and ensure your brand is consistent across all your profiles
+Check that your contact details are there and all correct and that the map is working if you want people to be able to come and find you.
+Also, ensure your brand is consistent across all your profiles

 Step 3 – Make a plan